bGZo/soul/pages/Steam Price Badges.md

 - ## Why
   -
 - ## How
-  - Build-in web application cannot fetch / request the right url, it would occur CORS error: #deprecated
+  - Build-in web application cannot fetch / request the right url, it would occur CORS error: #Deprecated
     - `https://store.steampowered.com/api/appdetails?appids=2138000&cc=tr&l=en`
       - `Access to fetch at 'https://store.steampowered.com/api/appdetails?appids=2138000&cc=tr&l=en' from origin 'http://127.0.0.1:8081' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.`
   - Next.JS API?